vibhavmanjrekar/WebScrapers/README.md

-# Yelp Scraper
+# Web Scrapers

-This is a simple yelp scraper using python and its library requests.
-The python script has variables for search keywords, city, and state which allows for better scalability using recommendation engines or machine learning models for example.
+This is a collection of web scrapers of different complexities.
+Currently, this repo contains two scrapers: a simple python3 scraper that finds results from Yelp and stores it to a variable that is printed for easier visibility and debugging, and a bs4/python3 sraper that scrapes the first sandbox on ScrapeThisSite diving into html tags.